codex-team/editor.js/docs/installation.md

     holderId : 'codex-editor',

     /**
-     * What Block will be inserted by default
-     */
-    initialBlock : 'paragraph',

-    /**
      * Available Tools list.
      * Pass Tool's class or Settings object for each Tool you want to use */